 There are no dates currently scheduled.

-- Share good practice and learn from others from within the academic sector
+- Share good practice and learn from others from within the education community

 - One year of online support following the course

 This workshop is aimed at curriculum staff and other professionals involved in supporting the welfare and support needs of learners (eg from the library, learning technology, learning support or employability teams).

 What we cover

 Participants will consider how digital technologies impact on the learner experience and are changing the pathways of learners into, through, and beyond their studies.
 We'll share key drivers for supporting learners to develop positive digital identities and thrive in a digital world.

 Developing digital capability in the organisation